dev-jatin-mehra/Sms-Spam-Classifier/README.md

 - **Data Collection and Preprocessing**: Gathering and cleaning a diverse dataset of emails and SMS messages.

-- **Model Selection**: Experimenting with various ML algorithms like Naive Bayes, SVM, and Neural Networks.
+- **Model Selection**: Experimenting with various ML algorithms like Naive Bayes, SVM, XGB, DecisionTree, RFC, etc.

 - **Feature Engineering**: Creating features such as word frequencies and message length.